 It was clear there were several problems with the CCD data set being questioned, and they happened not just for one star but for several stars this particular observer looks at.
 They're not just bad nights -- they're improper observing, analysis, and reporting practices.
 Anybody can make the occasional mistake, but it should be a rare exception.
 When things consistently go wrong, we need to address them.
 I came up with a short list of things to keep in mind when observing with CCDs -- some will be obvious, and some perhaps not so.

 1) Use good observing practices

 Take flats and apply them correctly, make good calculations of exposure times (being careful to avoid both under- and over-exposure), and use photometric filters.
 If you're able to measure your transformation coefficients and properly transform and extinction correct your data please do so.
-Many of these issues are covered in the AAVSO's CCD Observing Manual, and we encourage you to read through it if you haven't yet done so.
+Many of these issues are covered in the AAVSO's CCD Photometry Guide, and we encourage you to read through it if you haven't yet done so.
 The AAVSO also offers CHOICE courses that help you establish and use best practices, and we encourage you to give these a try.